kerero/airdots-double-tap/README.md

 * Double tap the airdots
 * The device will ask you with which app to complete the action
 * Select always with AirdotsDoubleTap

+### Play Previous song
+- Pouse the media with one tap
+- Once the media is poused double tap
 #
 #### Tested on:
  - Android 8.1 (Nexus 5x)
  - Android 9
  - Android 10 (Galaxy s10e)
+ - Android 11